 Harman’s Farm Market CSA

 Harman’s Farm Market offers several options of CSA memberships to its customers.
 Members pay in advance and can anticipate receiving a box of vegetables and fruits valued at $24 – $26 each week (for a full share).
-The season will begin approximately the middle of May and run through the end of September.
+The season will begin approximately the third week of May (depending on spring weather) and run through the end of September.
 There will be between 6 to 10 items (units) per box, depending on the value of the produce.
 The units in the box will vary according to the season.
 Examples of a unit could be: 6 ears of corn, 1 pound of green beans, 3-4 zucchini, 1 quart of strawberries, 3-4 tomatoes, and a cantaloupe.
-In addition to receiving produce grown on our farm, your share may also include fruit from our trusted farm partner, Shaw Orchards, as well as eggs from Andy’s Eggs, ice cream from Keye’s Creamery or cider from Lohr’s Orchard.
+In addition to receiving produce grown on our farm, your share may also include fruit from our trusted farm partner, Shaw Orchards, ice cream from Keye’s Creamery or cider from Lohr’s Orchard.
 Of course, these are all local farms which we support and hope you will, too.

 Share Options and Membership Costs: